 What a bargain!
-You just found that new stereo that you have been looking for at 25% of the retail price.
+You just found that new cell phone that you have been looking for at 25% of the retail price.
 You pull out your credit card and buy it online.
 Now all you have to do is wait for it to show up!
 Actually, while you're waiting, you may also find that your credit card gets tapped-out.
-That's because the site you just purchased from was a fraud.
+That's because the site you just purchased from wasn't actually from that well-known retailer you thought it was.
+Or it wasn't a legitimate site from a new bargain retailer.
+Either way, it was a fraud.

 A few things to look out for here.
 If you've never heard of the retailer you are buying from, then do a little research first.
 They may be perfectly good, but maybe not.
-Also, if their domain name ends in something that looks oddâ€! like .co.in, .co.cn or .co.ru, you need to be very careful.
+Also, if their domain name ends in something that looks oddâ€l like .co.in, .co.cn or .co.ru, you need to be very careful.
 These domains go outside of the United States.
 These particular examples are for India, China and Russia.
 Again, you may be going to a site that is perfectly good but unless you know for sure, you should probably find another retailer.